-The mission of the Office of Student Affairs is to offer students both formal and informal opportunities for academic and social growth, both inside and outside the classroom.
-Student Affairs provides progressive, high-quality student-centered programs and services, while fostering an inclusive campus community in support of Tougaloo College.
+The mission of the Division of Enrollment Management and Student Services is to offer students both formal and informal opportunities for academic and social growth, both inside and outside the classroom.
+Student Services provides progressive, high-quality student-centered programs and services, while fostering an inclusive campus community in support of Tougaloo College.

 We aggressively work to develop a campus community that focuses on maintaining and respecting the College's traditions.
-The Office of Student Affairs intends that our students become self-directed learners and self-reliant persons capable of dealing effectively with people, challenges, and issues.
+The Division of Enrollment Management and Student Services intends that our students become self-directed learners and self-reliant persons capable of dealing effectively with people, challenges, and issues.

-CAREER SERVICES
+CAREER PATHWAYS/CAREER SERVICES

-The mission of the Office of Career Services is to provide opportunities for students concerning the selection of career objectives, internship and employment opportunities, graduate and professional opportunities, and other career-related activities.
+The mission of Career Pathways/Career Services is to provide opportunities for students concerning the selection of career objectives, internship and employment opportunities, graduate and professional opportunities, and other career-related activities.
 In order to get the maximum results, we believe that early planning is essential for successful career achievement.
-All students are advised to visit the Office of Career Services on a frequent basis so that they may take advantage of services early in their career planning endeavors.
+All students are advised to visit Career Pathways/Career Services on a frequent basis so that they may take advantage of services early in their career planning endeavors.
 Currently enrolled students, alumni, and employers may use these services.
-The Director of Career Services assists students in developing job-seeking skills and serves as a liaison for potential employers, students, and alumni.
-The director does not guarantee employment or internship opportunities.
+The Director of Career Pathways/Career Services and the Internship Coordinator assist students in developing jobseeking skills and serves as a liaison for potential employers, students, and alumni.
+The director and coordinator do not guarantee employment or internship opportunities.